-Mr. JOHN KING (Student, University of Maryland): It is the game that my roommates and I would, like, play all the time, it's a lot of fun.
+JOHN KING: It is the game that my roommates and I would, like, play all the time, it's a lot of fun.
 But yeah, this game is useless.

 KAUFMAN: Sony shut down its Playstation 3 network following the hacker attack and it remains down.
 Its PC online gaming network is down too.

 KING: I play video games more than I watch TV.
 Can you imagine if there was no television for two weeks?
 You would be outraged.
 Like if Comcast - it was just no TV for two weeks, and then lost all your information, how like furious people would be.

 KAUFMAN: Indeed, may Sony customers are furious.
 They can't play their games or use their console to download movies or surf the Internet like they used to.
 Moreover, they know that some of their personal information is likely to be in the hands of cyber thieves.
 Hackers stole information from 77 million Playstation accounts and information from nearly 25 million account holders using Sony's online gaming service for PCs.

 BRIAN CRECENTE: We know that these two separate networks, Sony Online Entertainment and Playstation Network, both stored two - sort of two types of data.

 KAUFMAN: Brian Crecente, the editor in chief of Kotaku, a popular gaming site and blog, says some of the information was the stuff you might provide when filling out any online account.